jamescurran/jamescurran.github.io/_posts/2013-05-01-code-tuneup-dataconvert.md

 <script src="https://gist.github.com/jamescurran/5495409.js">     </script>

 With that, the line becomes:

 		entity.Cost = dr.ReadAs<decimal>("Cost");

 ----

-Next, Paul gives us a longer function to read in a collection of object from a database:
+Next, Paul gives us a longer function to read in a collection of objects from a database:

     public class ManagerBase
     {